antarctica/bas-apres/README.md

 #### read_apres.py

 This script will read the given ApRES .dat file, and for each burst, print the results of parsing the header, such as the dimensions of the data array, and the parsed header dictionary.
-It will also *head* the data section (by default the first 10 samples of the first 10 sub burts), to give an initial simple look at the data.
+It will also *head* the data section (by default the first 10 samples of the first 10 subbursts), to give an initial simple look at the data.

 The script's primary purpose is as a simple example of how to use the `ApRESFile` class to read an ApRES .dat file.